 “I think I’ve kind of grown up and matured a little bit,” Pedersen said.
 “I’ve kind of learned the difference between being a golfer and being a person, which has had the effect of making me more productive in my practice and not so emotionally controlled all the time.”

-Pedersen’s first event back after golf's extended break was the Ladies Scottish Open in August, where the 24-year-old excelled in links conditions to finish tied for second, narrowly missing out on a maiden LPGA Tour victory in a play-off.
+Pedersen’s first event back after golf's extended break was the Ladies Scottish Open last August, where the 24-year-old excelled in links conditions to finish tied for second, narrowly missing out on a maiden LPGA Tour victory in a play-off.

 That performance gave Pedersen huge confidence heading into the AIG Women’s Open at Royal Troon one week later, where she produced another impressive display.